UtilitiseIT/Zabbix-Appliance/readme.md

-# Zabbix Gateway Azure Deploy Template
+# UIT Zabbix Appliance Azure Deploy Template

 ## Purpose
-To enhance deployment process of Zabbix in UIT environments.
+To enhance the deployment process of Zabbix Appliance in UIT environments.

-## Instructions
-Deploy
+## Deploy
+Select the below button and it will take you through the installation process.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-## Support